 A large part of the reason I started this blog is to introduce others to Marshall Rosenberg's nonviolent communication.
 I ran into his work about a half-decade ago, shortly after going vegan.
 It resonated with me very strongly, because he and his work showed me not just why it is so easy to lose sight of the fact that everyone's needs have equal value, but also how we can learn to listen for and express what's alive in ourselves and in others, and how to separate the strategies we come up with to meet our needs from the needs that we try to meet that way, and to always focus on the latter.
 Briefly put, NVC showed me how language enables and reinforces domination structures and inequality, both inside our heads, and in the societies we produce through our actions.

-I started out doing the responsible thing, and informing myself by reading the serious media, paying special interest to those who were critics, to see how they explained things.
-Most of what I read there didn't really explain much, however, as the crisis tended to be presented as a fluke or a "natural disaster", while the "f word" was barely even mentioned.
-This suggested collective blindness to me, given how beneficial the run-up had been to some, and given what I already knew about (the lies leading up to) the invasion of Iraq, and the Dot-Com bubble.
-So I started looking for alternative sources, moving around until I encountered Naked Capitalism, and David Harvey's work.
-Since then, I've slowly been (re-)educating myself, and unlearning to accept the status quo as normal.
+I started out responsibly, by reading the serious media, paying special attention to those who were framed as critics, to see how they explained things.
+Most of what I read there didn't really explain much, though, as they tended to present the crisis as a fluke or a "natural disaster", and the "f word" was hardly ever mentioned.
+This struck me as suspect, given how beneficial the run-up had been to some, and given the lies we'd been fed during the lead-up the invasion of Iraq and the Dot-com bubble.
+So I started searching for other sources, until I ran across Naked Capitalism, and shortly after David Harvey's work.
+Since then, I've slowly been (re-)educating myself.

 Reintegrating the dismal science